Approved by the Transportation Policy Committee on May 9, 2024

 Policy

 The American Society of Civil Engineers (ASCE) supports the continued and increased funding of the Airport Cooperative Research Program for research necessary to improve civil aviation infrastructure systems.
 ASCE urges that Congress permit Airport Improvement Program (AIP) funds to be used for research and development.
-ASCE supports spending an amount equal to at least one percent of the Airport Improvement Program, plus at least $10 million per year for the Airport Cooperative Research Program, for aviation infrastructure research.
+ASCE advocates for increased investment and strategic allocation of AIP funds to address aviation infrastructure research, development, and implementation.

 Issue

-Aviation in the United States accounts for $1.4 trillion in economic activity, which supports 11.5 million jobs around the country and contributes more the 7% of the Gross Domestic Product (GDP).
-America’s airports also require more than $128 billion in airport upgrades from 2019 to 2023.
-Future project investment will allow airports to handle passenger and cargo activity growth, rehabilitate existing facilities, and support aircraft innovation.
+Aviation in the United States supports 11.5 million jobs and produces an annual economic output of $1.7 trillion.
+Airports make up 7.1% of the nation’s workforce and 7.2% of its Gross Domestic Product (GDP).
+America’s airports also require $151 billion in infrastructure upgrades from 2023 to 2027.
+Future project investment will allow airports to handle passenger and cargo activity growth, rehabilitate existing facilities, support aircraft innovation, and improve airport security.
 This investment will be at risk without sound scientific knowledge on new technologies and other civil infrastructure systems at U.S. airports.

-The Federal Aviation Administration (FAA) must prioritize the Airport Safety Technology Research Program to support the Advisory Circular system in maintaining standards applicable to airport design, construction, maintenance, and operational safety.
-Additionally, the FAA must support other research opportunities and programs that can improve airport infrastructure design, construction, and management technology.
+The Federal Aviation Administration (FAA) must prioritize its airport technology research enterprise to support its Advisory Circular system in maintaining standards applicable to airport design, construction, maintenance, and operational safety.
+Additionally, the FAA should support other research opportunities and programs that can improve airport infrastructure design, construction, and management technology.

 Rationale